dai-shi/waku/README.md

 #### Server components

-Waku follows React conventions including [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) and [server actions](https://react.dev/reference/react/use-server).
+Waku supports [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) and [server actions](https://react.dev/reference/react/use-server).
 Server components can be made async and can securely perform server-side logic and data fetching.
 Feel free to use heavy dependencies since they aren't included in the client bundle.
 They have no interactivity or access to browser APIs since they run exclusively on the server.

 ```tsx
 // server component